Ten Years of Failure to Provide Medicine

 Jennifer Manne has recently been awarded a Harvard Global Health Institute Doctoral Research grant for her research proposal: “Chagas disease: expanding access to treatment for a long neglected disease.”

 GHP Student Selected as a Boston Schweitzer Fellow

 SM Candidate (2013) Stephanie Loo has been selected as a 2012-2013 Boston Schweitzer Fellow.
 The Boston Schweitzer Fellows Program is a one-year interdisciplinary, mentored fellowship program focused on health-related community service and leadership development.

 GHP and CPDS Dillon Family Fellowship Awards

-The Department of Global Health and Population and the Center for Population and Development Studies are pleased to announce the following recipients of this year’s Dillon Family Fellowship awards.
+The Department of Global Health and Population and the Center for Population and Development Studies are pleased to announce the following recipients of the 2012 Dillon Family Fellowship awards.
 These fellowships provide key support for doctoral research, and encourage and promote student involvement in seminars and networking activities.

 GHP Dillon Family Fellows:

 - Huan-Ying Kristy Lin, SD Candidate: “Does Democracy Matter for Health?
 Evidence from Developing Countries”